alphagov/govuk-developer-docs/source/manual/raising-issues-with-reliability-engineering.html.md

 ## If a problem is not urgent

-If the issue you've identified seems like a non-urgent story you can add it the [GOV.UK 2nd Line][2nd-line-trello] trello board in the "Proposed stories for Platform Health" column.
-Platform Health will then decide whether to raise this with RE, and manage the ticket through its life cycle, or to resolve this problem themselves.
+If the issue you've identified seems like a non-urgent story you can add it the [GOV.UK 2nd Line trello board][2nd-line-trello] in the "Ongoing issues to be aware of & unexplained events" column.
+The 2nd line tech lead(s) will then decide whether to pass this on to another team, manage the ticket through its life cycle, or to resolve this problem themselves.

 [2nd-line-trello]: https://trello.com/b/M7UzqXpk/govuk-2nd-line